 Amidst the desert landscaping and framed by native pinon trees, the championship 18 hole course has five sets of tees ranging from forward tees of 5,045 yards to the championship test of 7,415 yards from the back tees.
 Perfect for practicing a short game or a quick round of golf, our executive par 3 course called "The Great 28" has been set up to accommodate both golfers and FootGolf enthusiasts.
 Santa Fe’s average of 300 days of sunshine per year offers the golf sport enthusiasts to play a round of golf in the heat of June or the chill of January.
 It’s perfect for fundraising tournaments and businesses who wish to hold company outings, as well as non-profit and charity organization events.

 Nestled in a small town feel, the City’s municipal golf course shines from the splendors and unique style Santa Fe has been known for.
 Between the majestic views and quietness of the desert environment, you’ll feel like you’re really getting away from it all.
 Our award winning staff and PGA certified teaching professionals strive to deliver exceptional customer service and to honor the legacy of Marty Sanchez as "Santa Fe's Golf Course of Choice!"
-Amenities: Cocktail Lounge, Kids, Meeting Facilities, Outdoor Dining, Restaurant.
+Amenities: Cocktail Lounge, Child Friendly, Meeting Facilities, Outdoor Dining, Restaurant.

 Nature Conservancy Trail